Virtual env live task

 target_paths = [result_path]

-# End of live task
+# End of agent

 Let's break it down.